Long Term Disability Claims Attorneys for Schizophrenia

 You should not have to suffer financially because of your diagnosis.
 If your employer provides long-term disability insurance, you can file a claim and collect payments that replace a portion of your lost wages.

-Abell and Capitan Law will ensure the insurance company treats you fairly and provides the maximum benefits you deserve.
+Capitan Law will ensure the insurance company treats you fairly and provides the maximum benefits you deserve.
 If you want to find out how we can help with your claim, appeal, or lawsuit, call us at (267) 419-7888 and schedule a free consultation with one of our long-term disability claims attorneys.

 Schizophrenia Symptoms that Could Impact Your Job